MnemoWare/CogniRay/README.md

 ## News

 **07/2025**:
+- **Public Website Launched**: CogniRay is now live at [CogniRay.online](https://cogniray.online) — featuring a complete interactive introduction to the theory, architecture, and experimental proof of Holographic Projection Memory.
+Designed as a readable, argument-driven exposition for researchers, engineers, and the cognitively curious.
+Includes detailed descriptions of projection geometry, update modes, and the semantic behavior of the memory field under real-time adaptation.
 - **Research Prototype (v0.1.1)**: Extended reference implementation with verified projection search mechanisms.
 Includes `mem_search_genetic.py` (genetic ray synthesis) and `mem_search_random_samples_gradient_descent.py` (gradient descent over random projections).
 Confirms navigability of the memory field and supports experimental manipulation of projection vectors in learned memory space.
 Saved as a separate branch: [research-prototype-0-1-1](https://github.com/MnemoWare/CogniRay/tree/research-prototype-0-1-1)

 **06/2025**: